Elf Power: 2008–present

-The band's ninth album In A Cave was released in March 2008 on Rykodisc.
+The band's ninth album In a Cave was released in March 2008 on Rykodisc.
 Their MySpace page first described the project as "a lushly orchestrated mix of eclectic songwriting that is sure to conjure up memories of 1997's When the Red King Comes" and stressed its "more mature approach to arrangements, lyrics, and instrumentation."

-Elf Power collaborated with the late Vic Chesnutt.
-They released Dark Developments on the record label Orange Twin in 2008, which was supported by U.S. and European tours.
+Elf Power collaborated with Vic Chesnutt on Dark Developments, released on Orange Twin in 2008.
+It was supported by U.S. and European tours.

 Aaron Wegelin, who drummed on the first five Elf Power albums, died on February 2, 2021.

-In July 2022, Elf Power released their twelfth album Artificial Countrysides on Yep Roc records.
+In 2022, Elf Power released their twelfth album Artificial Countrysides on Yep Roc Records.